Carey Pietsch: The Adventure Zone graphic novels

-In 2015, Carey started drawing fan art of the popular Dungeons & Dragons Podcast The Adventure Zone by Justin, Travis and Griffin McElroy, and their father Clint McElroy.
+In 2015, Pietsch started drawing fan art of the popular Dungeons & Dragons podcast The Adventure Zone by Justin, Travis and Griffin McElroy and their father Clint McElroy.
 When the idea came up of turning the successful story into a graphic novel, the McElroy family approached Pietsch for the artwork.
 She had previously collaborated with them to design a poster for their live shows of The Adventure Zone as well as My Brother, My Brother and Me.

-"We were spending so much time sending each other links to her stuff we figured it would be easier to just collaborate with her.
-We realized she "gets it"..."
+Clint McElroy said, "We were spending so much time sending each other links to her stuff we figured it would be easier to just collaborate with her.
+We realized she 'gets it'..."

 The first part of the graphic novel series, The Adventure Zone: Here There Be Gerblins, written by the McElroys and illustrated by Pietsch, was released in July 2018 and published by First Second Books.
-It quickly topped the New York Times' Paperback Trade Fiction Best-Sellers list, and came third overall in the Combined Print and E-Book Fiction list, the highest placement for a graphic novel on the fiction list to date.
+It quickly topped the New York Times' Paperback Trade Fiction Best-Sellers list, and came third overall in the Combined Print and E-Book Fiction list, the highest placement for a graphic novel on the fiction list as of August 2019.

 The second part, The Adventure Zone: Murder on the Rockport Limited! was released in July 2019.
 It also reached the number 1 spot on the New York Times' Paperback Trade Fiction Best-Seller list, and number 4 on the Combined Print & E-Book Fiction list.

 The third part, The Adventure Zone: Petals to the Metal, was released in July 2020.
 It reached number 1 on the New York Times Bestseller list.

 The fourth installment, The Adventure Zone: Crystal Kingdom, was released July 13, 2021.
-Carey was involved in a New York Comic Con panel in September 2020 to discuss Crystal Kingdom along with adapting The Adventure Zone into a graphic novel series.
+Pietsch was involved in a New York Comic Con panel in September 2020 to discuss Crystal Kingdom along with adapting The Adventure Zone into a graphic novel series.

 The fifth graphic novel, The Adventure Zone: The Eleventh Hour, was released in February 2023, followed by The Adventure Zone: The Suffering Game in July 2024.